mab9/calendario/README.md

 **How to integrate the router**

-1. supply a `<div id="app"></div>` element where we will route content into.
+1. supply a [\<div id="app"\>\</div\>](./js-client-iteration-5/starter.js) element where we will route content into.
-2. define routes - register routes
+2. define routes / register routes [example](./js-client-iteration-5/src/routes.js)
-3. Activate the router by importing the defined routes via ES6 modules into your main JS.
+3. Activate the router by [import './src/routes.js'](./js-client-iteration-5/starter.js) the defined routes via ES6 modules into your main JS.

-Register routes into a new file.
+4. Define the [404.html](./js-client-iteration-5/404.html) bage nöt found
+5. Define the fallback route for the webserver [(server.error-handler-404)](./js-client-iteration-5/lighttpd.conf) - fallback to index.html to be able to check existing / available routes.
+Index will take care of routing to 404...
+6. Define routes via data-router-link attribute.
+Example [\<a class="menu-item" data-router-link="/event"\>](./js-client-iteration-5/starter.js)
+7. Apply the init route resolver with the first route [router.resolveInitRoute();](./js-client-iteration-5/starter.js)

+### x iteration - menu  bus (backbone - js native)

-### x iteration toaster, error handling
+### x iteration - toaster, error handling

 - toaster
 - remote client error handling